nojhan/liquidprompt/docs/functions/data/vcs.rst

 .. function:: _lp_bzr_active()

-   Returns ``true`` if Bazaar is enabled in Liquidprompt and the current directory is a valid Bazaar repository.
+   Returns ``true`` if Bazaar is enabled in Liquid Prompt and the current directory is a valid Bazaar repository.
 This check should be done before running any other ``_lp_bzr_*`` data functions if accessing the Bazaar data functions directly instead of through the generic interface.